Back to Blog

 In practical terms, compliance means checking every customer name against sanctions lists at three points: when they sign up, before you process a payment on their behalf, and periodically to catch people who get added to lists after they became your customer.

 The cost of not screening is severe.
-OFAC fines start at $330,000 per negligent violation and can reach $20 million for willful violations.
+OFAC fines can reach $356,579 per negligent violation and can reach $20 million for willful violations.
 Beyond fines, a sanctions violation can destroy banking relationships, trigger license revocations, and generate the kind of press coverage no startup wants.
-The best sanctions screening APIs make this easy to implement, and the Verifex SDK is designed specifically for developers who want to get compliant fast.
+The top sanctions screening APIs make this easier to implement, and Verifex is designed for developers who need screening evidence quickly.

-npm install verifexNext, grab your API key from the Verifex dashboard.
-The free tier gives you 100 screens per month, which is plenty for development and testing.
+Grab your API key from the Verifex dashboard.
+The free tier gives you 50 screens per month, which is plenty for development and testing.
 Store the key as an environment variable in your .env file:

 # .env